This spot has been added by

 A southern stingray in Stingray City.

-Two species of stingrays are visiting the sandbank: the Southern stingray as well as the less common roughtail stingray.
+Two species of stingrays that the sandbank: the Southern stingray as well as the less common roughtail stingray.
 Don’t forget that the rays have a sting that can cause sometimes severe pain and injuries, but incidents are rarely reported.
-Be careful, handle the stingrays with care and make sure you never step on them.
+Even so, be cautious, handle the stingrays with care and make to sure to never step on them.

 Snorkelers and stingrays at Stingray City